 32. The Orphanage (2007)

-This mysterious tale is about a woman that brings her family back to her childhood home, which used to be an orphanage for handicapped children.
+This mysterious tale is about a woman who brings her family back to her childhood home, which used to be an orphanage for handicapped children.
 However, things start to get weird when her son starts to communicate with an invisible new friend.
 Unknown by many, this is one of the most interesting suspense/horror films I have ever seen.
 Screenwriter Sergio G. Sánchez does a wonderful job of balancing the thriller with the drama.
 The acting is very strong, and the directing, editing, cinematography, and music are amazing.
 The sound effects are particularly well made, effectively creating an immersive atmosphere.

 Read More: Best Ice Skating Movies of All Time